Lennart Skoglund: International career

 Skoglund waited until 1958 to be called up to the national team in the 1958 World Cup on home soil, in accordance with the Swedish Football Association's policy to ban professional players from representing the side.
 Ahead of said tournament they, however, had a change of heart and opted to recall exiles like Skoglund.
 Skoglund appeared in all six of Sweden's games and in the semi-final against West Germany, Skoglund scored his first and only goal for his country in a 3–1 win, as he slid home the equaliser from a tight angle.

 During the early stages of the tournament Skoglund had, however, launched an astonishing attack on his coach George Raynor.
 Skoglund criticised the manager's training methods and said:

 He went so far as to drive us into the woods for our running.
 Personally, I thought that was really unthinkable.
 One can easily twist a foot among the roots of the trees.

 In the final against Brazil at Råsunda Stadium, Skoglund was neutralized by defender Djalma Santos as Sweden lost 2–5.
 Sweden finished runners-up to a team inspired by the genius of young talents like Pelé and Garrincha.
 Skoglund was, however, voted as the best left winger in the whole tournament.

 Skoglund would not win another cap for his country until several years later.
 His good friend Agne Simonsson, a teammate from the 1958 World Cup, had convinced the Swedish Football Association on calling up Skoglund for a friendly against Poland in October 1964.
 Aged 34, Skoglund played his 11th and last international game as Sweden drew 3–3.

 Style of play

 Skoglund taking a corner for Hammarby in a game against Sandvikens IF in 1966.

-Lennart Skoglund's fine ball-control, excellent left foot and fine distribution made him a big favourite with the fans.
-During his transformation from a young inside-left to a mature left winger, Skoglund managed to balance his astonishing individual dribbling skills with a great perception of the game.
-He also possessed a powerful shot with fine scoring efficiency.
+Lennart Skoglund's ball-control, left foot and distribution made him a big favourite with the fans.
+During his transformation from a young inside-left to a left winger, Skoglund managed to balance his individual dribbling skills with a perception of the game.
+He also possessed a shot with scoring efficiency.
 Skoglund was known as a set-piece specialist throughout his career.

 He was though sometimes considered as a selfish player, or a "soloist".
 Among his weaknesses were also a limited physical durability, inconsistency and lack of stamina.

 During his early years, Skoglund's style of play was compared to the likes of Sven Rydell and Henry "Garvis" Carlsson, at the time both celebrated star players in the Sweden national team.